saligrama/web/content/portfolio.md

 ## Teaching, leadership, and competition experience

-**Teaching Assistant and Infrastructure Lead** at Stanford University (via [Stanford Internet Observatory](https://io.stanford.edu))
-: *for INTLPOL 268 Hack Lab taught by Alex Stamos and Riana Pfefferkorn, Sep 2022 -- Dec 2022*
-* Hack Lab is Stanford's intro cybersecurity, cyberlaw, and cyber policy class, with 170+ enrolled students.
-* Taught two discussion sections (44 students),
-* Designed and implemented course cloud infrastructure on GCP at scale.
-* Designed and implemented several new lab exercises, including on cracking an encrypted WiFi packet capture, breaking into Windows machines with EternalBlue and psexec, and leaking data from an insecure Firebase mock chat app.
-* Responded to an [incident](https://saligrama.io/blog/post/hack-lab-got-hacked/) involving an EternalBlue attack on course infrastructure.

 **President and CCDC Linux & Cloud Lead** at Stanford Applied Cyber : *Stanford, CA, Jan 2021 -- Present*